University of Bath

 • Service-related research project.

-There is some flexibility as to the timing of these projects according to topics and scheduling of any relevant placement.
 All research projects need to be completed by May of the third year.

 Research assignments should ideally be of a standard and in a style suitable for publication in an appropriate journal, rather than as a thesis which then has to be rewritten for publication.
 It is hoped that this will help trainees develop skills in writing for publication and ensure that much of the high-quality work conducted by trainees finds its way into journals.

 Trainee projects are often presented at national and international conferences, such as the British Association of Behavioural and Cognitive Psychotherapy conference.
-As a Bath programme trainee, you will be encouraged and supported to disseminate your work from early in the Programme.

 Assessment